Wi11ione/wi11ione.github.io/_pages/publications.md

 <img src="/images/paper1-framework.png" alt="Paper 1 Image" style="width:600px;">

-Safety-critical scenarios are essential for the safety evaluation of autonomous vehicles.
+**Introduction:** Safety-critical scenarios are essential for the safety evaluation of autonomous vehicles.
 To improve the efficiency of scenario generation, we propose an efficient safety-critical scenario generation method combining dynamic and static parameters that constitute a scenario by alternating the optimization of them.
 The proposed method enables more efficient, diverse, generalized, and plausible scenario generation with less time and arithmetic cost.
 [Read more](link/to/full/paper1)

 ## Generation of Safety-Critical Scenarios Combining Dynamic and Static Scenario Parameters